yaraikun/SokoBot/README.md

-# The Ultimate Academic Reviewer 📚✨
+# The Ultimate CSADPRG Reviewer 📚✨

 ---